Skip to content

 2 min readWritten by Saniya Shabir

-With Help to Buy now closed to new applicants, first-time buyers need to explore other routes onto the property ladder.
-This article covers the main alternatives and how they compare.
+Now that Help to Buy has shut to new applicants, first-time buyers have to look at other ways onto the property ladder.
+Here are the main alternatives, and how each one stacks up.

 Shared ownership

-Shared ownership lets you buy a share of a home, typically between 25% and 75%, and pay rent on the rest.
-It is available on new-build and resale properties and has income caps of £80,000 (£90,000 in London).
-Over time you can buy additional shares through staircasing.
+Shared ownership lets you buy a share of a home, usually somewhere between 25% and 75%, and pay rent to a housing association on the part you do not own.
+You can use it on new-builds and on resale homes, and there are income caps of £80,000, rising to £90,000 in London.
+Later on you can buy further shares, a process known as staircasing, until in most cases you own the whole thing.

 First Homes scheme

-First Homes offers newly built homes to first-time buyers at a discount of at least 30% below market value.
-The discount is passed on when the property is sold in the future, ensuring it remains affordable for subsequent buyers.
+First Homes sells newly built homes to first-time buyers at a discount of at least 30% off the market price.
+That discount does not disappear when you move on.
+It passes to the next buyer too, which keeps the home affordable for local people further down the line.

 95% LTV mortgages

-This is the most straightforward alternative to Help to Buy.
-You are not restricted to new-build properties, there are no income caps, and you own the property outright from day one.
-Learn more in our guide to 95% LTV mortgages.
-The trade-off is that interest rates at 95% LTV are higher than at lower LTV bands.
+For most people this is the cleanest alternative to Help to Buy.
+You are not tied to new-builds, there are no income caps, and the home is yours in full from day one.
+Our guide to 95% LTV mortgages goes into more detail.
+The one trade-off is the rate: borrowing at 95% LTV costs more than borrowing at a lower band, where a bigger deposit buys you a cheaper deal.

 Written and reviewed by